labcraft.dev/privacy

 Your data, and what we do with it.

-LabCraft is an interactive learning platform for Nix, NixOS, and systems technologies.
+LabCraft is an interactive learning platform for systems technologies.
 This policy explains what personal data we collect when you use the platform, why we collect it, how long we keep it, who we share it with, and the rights you have over it.

-LabCraft is operated by Anand Suresh as an individual, who is the data controller responsible for your personal data.
-If you have any question about this policy or want to exercise your rights, contact privacy@labcraft.dev.
+LabCraft, Inc., a Delaware corporation, operates LabCraft and is the data controller responsible for your personal data.
+If you have any question about this policy or want to exercise your rights, contact legal@labcraft.dev.

 The short version